learningsimulator/learningsimulator/joss_manuscript/paper.md

-![The subject and the world can be seen as two interacting dynamical systems, where the state variables in the subject determines the probabilities for its responses (the subject's output), and each response from the subject puts the environment in a state that determines its output stimulus.
+![The subject and the world can be seen as two interacting dynamical systems, where the state variables in the subject determines the probabilities for its behaviors (the subject's output), and each behavior from the subject puts the environment in a state that determines its output stimulus.
 It is this system that is simulated in Learning Simulator.
-\label{fig:system-fig}](system-fig.png)
+\label{fig:system-fig}](system-fig.pdf)

+The stimuli that the environment presents and the behaviors that the subject can exhibit are pre-defined by the user of the program.
-Each stimulus has a reinforcement value (which is genetically determined for biological subjects).
+Each stimulus is given a reinforcement value (which is genetically determined for biological subjects).
 A rewarding stimulus (e.g. food) would typically have positive value, while a stimulus representing harm to the body ("punishment") would have a negative value.